daniel5151/blog/content/post/emoji-shortcodes.md

 This is quite unfortunate, as it requires generating whole new tables just for these occasional odd-sized emoji.
 This is undesirable for several reasons:

-1. Each table has an overhead associated with it, namely, the `size_of(Table)` itself + the various bits of data it maintains internal pointers.
+1. Each table has some overhead associated with it, roughly `size_of(Table)`, which is \~64 bytes.
 For certain smaller tables, this overhead can be greater than the size of the data stored within the table itself!
 2. The more tables there are, the more likely a hash-collision occurs while looking up entries deeper into the list.
 This will be covered in more detail in the Trick 3 section later on.